tj-commits/tj-commits/README.md

 - I used to contribute all the time to the VSCode Material Icon Theme, but my old account was deleted so you cant see that any more :(
 - 👀 I’m interested in Wii stuff and other stuff like making npm packages for da world.
 - 🌱 I’m currently learning nothing.
-- 💞️ I’m looking to collaborate on [FalseJS](https://github.com/tj-commits/falsejs), my (joke) JavaScript library.
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me why would you want to reach me
+- 📫 How to reach me email at thefoxjones@gmail.com
 - 😄 Pronouns: he, him, his
 - ⚡ Fun fact: my mom is allergic to green beans
 - NPM profile: https://www.npmjs.com/~87f-